Fanney Khan: Development

 In August 2017, reports suggested that R. Madhavan was being considered to play the romantic interest of Rai's character.
 Arora declined to acknowledge the rumors, adding that she couldn't confirm the news before anything was decided.
 She stated that Mehra and Manjrekar were searching for a suited actor to play the character up to that time.
 On 31 August 2017, Madhavan stated that he couldn't play a role in the film owing to conflicting schedules with his other films.
 On the same day, Mehra publicly revealed that Rajkummar Rao would play the role opposite Rai through his Twitter handle.
 Rao stated that he would attend workshops and readings in preparation after filming for the web-series Bose: Dead/Alive in Poland.

-Mehra initially approached Kapoor in 2013 with the idea of a remake and gave him a DVD of Everybody's Famous!.
+Mehra initially approached Kapoor in 2013, the year he directed Kapoor's daughter Sonam a second time after Delhi-6 (2009) in Bhaag Milkha Bhaag, with the idea of a remake and gave him a DVD of Everybody's Famous!.
 At the time, Kapoor did not take Mehra's request seriously.
-During the production of Mirzya, which was directed by Mehra and starred Kapoor's son Harshvardhan Kapoor, he was approached again by the film's financer and distributor to consider the proposal.
+During the production of Mirzya, which was directed by Mehra and starred Kapoor's son Harshvardhan, he was approached again by the film's financer and distributor to consider the proposal.
 Kapoor then watched the original, and realized that he was foolish in not agreeing to do the film earlier.
 Mehra and Kapoor then procured the rights to remake Everybody's Famous! from its makers.
 He played the role of a middle-aged singer and father in Fanney Khan, which was the second time he portrayed a singer in his career after Woh Saat Din (1983).
 Kapoor felt that no film in Bollywood had previously dealt with the subject of body-shaming.
 The film's subject also has parallels to his real life.